aknip/web2020/README.md

 2. slides.js
-new global parameter added, line 43, 657: window.animationTrigger = 8; // triggers animation when new slides comes into viewport, 2 = at 50% height
+new global parameter added, line 43 and 661: window.animationTrigger = 8; // triggers animation when new slides comes into viewport, 2 = at 50% height